Jaymo33/Blog-Extensor/src/content/blog/how-many-ounces-is-1-cup-of-onion.md

     "name": "How do I convert onion measurements for a UK recipe?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "UK recipes often use grams.
 Since 1 cup of onion is 128 grams (4.5 oz), you can use this for direct conversions.
-If a British recipe calls for \"1 small onion,\" assume it’s roughly 100 grams or 3.5 oz."
+If a British recipe calls for "1 small onion," assume it’s roughly 100 grams or 3.5 oz."
     }
     },
     {